vedp2003/NBASalaryDataAnalysis/README.md

    cd nba-salary-prediction

 3. Download the dataset from Kaggle and save it as `nba_salaries.csv`.
-4. Open and run the Jupyter notebook `finalProj.ipynb` cell by cell to execute the analysis.
+4. Open and run the Jupyter notebook `finalProj.ipynb` cell by cell to execute the analysis (you can open this and run it on CodeBench or other Python platforms that allow Python Notebooks)

+## Key Results

+1. **Top Players**:
+   - Identified the top 10 players with the highest Weighted Efficiency (WEFF).

+2. **Salary Analysis**:
+   - Discovered significant variations in average salaries based on position, efficiency, and season.

+3. **Model Performance**:
+   - Best performing model: Random Forest Regressor with the highest R² score and lowest RMSE.

+---

+## Visualizations

+1. Salary trends by player positions and efficiency tiers.
+2. Scatter plots illustrating relationships between WEFF, points, and salaries.
+3. Bar plots showing top players' Weighted Efficiency and average salary by position.

+---

+## Video Demo

+Watch the full video demo [here](https://youtu.be/4oLf_3x37xU).